thotypous/mikroe-uhb/README.md

 ### ARM devices

-Currently, this project was only tested with a **Mikromedia for STM32** development kit.
+This project was tested with a **Mikromedia for STM32** development kit.
 However, from what I understand of the bootloader source code and by reverse engineering the mikroBootloader application supplied by the manufacturer, I believe it should work for any ARM-based development kit currently available from MikroElektronika.

 If you plan to test this application using any development kit different from the STM32 ones, please be prepared to use JTAG if something goes wrong (although the bootloader itself has a protection code which should bar most mistakes).

 ### PIC18 devices

-This project is currently under test with PIC18 devices.
+This project was tested with a **PIC18F4550** device.
 Many thanks to Kerekes Szilard for providing USB captures and further information.

 ### dsPIC and PIC24 devices

-This project is currently under test with a **Mikromedia for dsPIC33EP** development kit.
+This project was tested with a **Mikromedia for dsPIC33EP** development kit.
 Many thanks to Toni Petrovič for providing USB captures and further information.

 PIC24 devices were still not tested, but should also be supported by the same backend, as the architectures are much similar and reverse engineering revealed almost identical handling of them by mikroBootloader.

+### PIC32 devices

+This project was tested with a **MultiMedia Board for PIC32MX7** development kit.
+Many thanks to John Comeau for implementing the support and providing us with patches and testing data.

 How to install